joeypiccola/updatereporting_win/README.md

 ## Limitations

-1. The biggest limitation is that if you're using this module on a system that is running PowerShell Version 3.0 then you will need to modify the PSWindowsUpdate module manifest file's `PowerShellVersion` from `PowerShellVersion = '3.0.0.0'` to `PowerShellVersion = '3.0'`.
+1. If you're using this module on a system that is running PowerShell Version 3.0 then you will need to modify the PSWindowsUpdate module manifest file's `PowerShellVersion` from `PowerShellVersion = '3.0.0.0'` to `PowerShellVersion = '3.0'`.
 If you do not do this then you'll get the following error on the PSWindowsUpdate module import.

 ```plaintext
 Import-Module : The version of the loaded Windows PowerShell is '3.0'.
 The module 'C:\Windows\Temp\PSWindowsUpdate\2.0.0.3\PSWindowsUpdate.psd1' requires a minimum Windows PowerShell version of '3.0.0.0' to run.
 Please verify the installation of the Windows PowerShell and try again.